pgbackrest/pgbackrest/README.md

 * The repository is now created and updated with consistent directory and file modes.
 By default umask is set to 0000 but this can be disabled with the `neutral-umask` setting

+* Major refactoring of the protocol layer to support future development.

+* Fixed protocol issue that was preventing ssh errors (especially connect) from being logged.

 ### v0.78: Remove CPAN dependencies, stability improvements

 * Removed dependency on CPAN packages for multi-threaded operation.
 While it might not be a bad idea to update the threads and Thread::Queue packages, it is no longer necessary.